-Heating and Hot Water Repair Category 1 Notes No significant defects evident, based on limitations.
-However, the radiators are of an older style in comparison to the more modern boiler.
+Heating and Hot Water Repair Category 1 Notes No significant defects evident.
+I am advised by the Seller that the boiler was installed circa 2025 and this should be confirmed.
 It is assumed that the heating and hot water systems have been installed in accordance with all relevant regulations and thereafter maintained on a regular basis.
 It is common practice for purchasers to have systems checked by an engineer immediately upon taking ownership, as stated in most offers to purchase used by conveyancers.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered engineer on an annual basis to ensure their safe and efficient operation.
-Informed opinion suggests that many boilers have a life expectancy of between 10 and 20 years.
-A suitably qualified heating engineer will be able to advise further on repairing requirements or whether replacement is likely to be a more viable solution.
-This should be appreciated.

 Drainage

 Repair Category 1

-Notes No significant defects evident, based on limitations.
+Notes No significant defects evident.